-In both cases, the engine lives up to its Ferrari pedigree, emitting a low rumble at idle and a tuneful wail under full acceleration.
-All GranTurismos have a six-speed ZF automatic transmission, including excellent column-mounted steering-wheel paddles for shifting.
+In all forms, the engine lives up to its Ferrari pedigree, emitting a low rumble at idle and a tuneful wail under full acceleration.
+All GranTurismos now have a 6-speed ZF automatic transmission and excellent column-mounted steering-wheel paddles for shifting.
 The setup works well, with the transmission shifting quickly and decisively.
-Some previous models came with the Duo-Select automated manual gearbox, which we recommend you avoid due to exceptionally rough shifts during leisurely driving.
+Some previous models came with the brand's Duo-Select automated manual gearbox, which we recommended against due to exceptionally rough shifts during leisurely driving.

 The Maserati GranTurismo feels snug, because of its quite narrow footwells and tight sport seats, but it's also warm and inviting thanks to soft leather and other excellent cabin details.
 There are back seats in the GranTurismo, but they're mostly for small adults and children, though they look enticing enough to try.
 The front seats provide enough space for taller adults, and trunk space should be just enough for a weekend trip.
 Maserati sells most of its GranTurismo and Quattroporte models by special order rather than off the lot, with a long list of customization options, interior trims, and luxury features, including a navigation system by Magneti Marelli, "trident" logo stitching on the seats, and carbon-fiber trim for the MC edition.